Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

 .. code-block:: console

-    cargo concordium test
+    $cargo concordium test

 When a test fails, it reports the random seed used to produce the input values.
-After making the required fixes one can use the same seed to see whether the tests works on the same generated values.
+After making the required fixes to the code, one can use the same seed to see whether the previously failed tests work on the same generated values.
 The seed is a ``u64`` number, which can be provided along with the test command.

 .. code-block:: console

-    cargo concordium test --seed 1234567890
+    $cargo concordium test --seed 1234567890

 Concordium QuickCheck tests can also be run with

 .. code-block:: console

-    cargo test
+    $cargo test

 By default, this command compiles the contract, unit tests and QuickCheck tests to machine code for your local target (most likely x86_64), and runs them.